BBBrassil/SithCodec/README.md

 ## Requirements
 - C++ 17 or later
-- No third party libraries
+- No third party libraries required